ganakailabs/cloudeval-docs/docs/features/cloud-import.md

 # Cloud Import

 ::: warning Coming Soon
-Direct cloud account import is currently in development. cloudeval currently works with Infrastructure as Code files (ARM templates and Bicep).
+Direct cloud account import is currently in development.
+Cloudeval currently works with Infrastructure as Code files (ARM templates and Bicep).

 **[Join our waitlist](https://cloudeval.ai/waitlist)** to be notified when this feature launches.
 :::